rism-digital/rism.info/_posts/en/2016-11/2016-11-10-music-incipit-searchesthe-incipit-search-in-the.md

 2. Enter either upper or lower case letters.
 For the English note name **B**, either **B** or the German **H** may be used.

-3. Omit accidentals, sharps, flats,andnatural signs becausethey are ignored in this field.
+3. Omit accidentals, sharps, flats, and natural signs because they are ignored in this field.
 For example, for the note **F-sharp**, enter an **F**.

 4. Selecting the option **Music incipit (with transposition)** will also include incipits that have been transposed from the initial search inquiry.